-The coastal village of Blue Horizon Bay, a suburb of The Nelson Mandela Bay Metro, is situated in the bay of St Francis some 35 km from the heart of Port Elizabeth.
+The coastal village of Blue Horizon Bay, a suburb of The Nelson Mandela Bay Metro, is situated a mere 35 km from the heart of Port Elizabeth.

 There are mammal migrants from the south too – Southern Right- and Humpback whales arriving from the Antarctic in mid-winter, augmenting local populations of Minke- and Bryde whales.
 Orcas are occasionally sighted, as are Cape fur seals and vagrant seal cousins from the Deep South.